ifarady/attention-in-seismic/README.md

 ## Description

 This repository provides the implementation code for our work presented at the EnvSys Conference.
-We propose a novel, lightweight channel attention mechanism that seamlessly integrates with state-of-the-art (SOTA) models like U-Net and BiSeNet for enhanced seismic layer segmentation.
+We propose a lightweight channel attention mechanism that seamlessly integrates with state-of-the-art (SOTA) models like U-Net and BiSeNet for enhanced seismic layer segmentation.

 ## Key Features